Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 ## 5. Additional Comments.
 The commits are somewhat inconsistent, the later ones will use the description to specify the changes in the files.
+I am using GitHub Desktop and it was simply more effective for me to write in the description.

 ## 6. Testing.